 For other examples, see the Proportionally by row > comparison stream section below.

-Suppose you want to spread 12,000 for your Cost of Sales (Retail) account evenly across the year.
+For example, suppose you want to spread 12,000 for your Cost of Sales (Retail) account evenly across the year.
 In the Spread window, you are informed that the spread will impact just 1 row.
 The 12,000 is spread horizontally across the 12 months; each month gets 1,000.

 Column group